shuang26/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 #### Exporting attendance summary
-You can export an attendance summary including student ID, student name, parent name, parent's email, parent's phone number, and students' attendance history from CareBook.
+You can export an attendance summary.
-The attendance summary will be saved in the directory where the CareBook application is located.

 <div style="background-color: #e7f3ff; padding: 10px; border-radius: 5px; border-left: 5px solid #5b9bd5; margin-bottom: 20px;">
   💡 <strong>Tip:</strong> The exported file will be automatically saved in .csv format, with a timestamp next
         to the file name to help identify when it was created.
+It includes student ID, student name, parent name, parent's email, parent's phone number, and students' attendance history from CareBook.
 </div>

 <div style="padding: 10px; border-radius: 5px; border-left: 5px solid #6c757d; margin-bottom: 20px;">